wonderb0lt/riak-at-hda/insert/README.md

 Review host and port in conf.py (and, if nessecary, change the bucket name)

-After that you can run the script with the following command:
+After that you can run the script with the following commands:

 `./insert.py data/006MME.json` to insert a specific file `./insert.py data/file1.json data/file2.json ...` to insert multiple files at once
+`./insert.py --generate` to generate a number of files.
+Set the `number_of_entries` in the conf.py to your needs!